 Thriving Supportive Community

 Students attending Black colleges reported a much higher sense that their professors cared about them.
 Compared to Black students at PWIs, they felt more supported and found mentors more frequently.

 HBCUs may even improve students’ mental health outcomes due to fewer microaggressions and outright racism.
 HBCUs invest in developing a shared experience and culture for their students, which results in a better learning environment.

 This list consolidates the 35 Best Historically Black Colleges and Universities in the country.
 Each of these HBCUs is recognized for its top features and demonstrates academic quality!
 Learn more about them and select the best match for you.

 Located in New Orleans, Louisiana, Xavier University of Louisiana is the only Catholic historically Black College in the US, and Saint Katharine Drexel founded it.
 With a student-faculty ratio of 14:1, it boasts popular majors in the field of Biological and Biomedical Sciences, Psychology, and Physical Sciences.

 The school opens its arms wide to all students of every creed and race, initiating the elevation for diversity.
 25% of the number of students are male, while 75% are female.
-Currently, 73% of Xavier University’s enrollees are African-American, and 16% are Catholic.
-Lesser than 50% of the students reside in Louisiana, some students represent the 40 other states in the US, and international students come from 16 different countries worldwide.
-In terms of rankings and distinctions, Xavier stands out!
-It is a national leader in the field of Sciences and Liberal Arts.
-According to AAMC data in 2018-2019, Xavier ranks the second-highest in the number of medical school applicants.
+Currently, 71% of Xavier University’s enrollees are African-American, and 19% are Catholic.

 Consistently placed among the top rankings for college listings in US News and World Report and the Princeton Review, Hampton University is referred to as the “school for tradition, family values, and excellent education.”
 They are mainly known for their emphasis on STEM programs and MBA programs as well.